-Of course, self-build is likely to be far more challenging than simply buying a new home, but if you get to grips with the process with this helpful, complete guide, you'll be armed with all the information to both anticipate these challenges and succeed with your project.
+Of course, self-build is going to be significantly more complex than simply buying a new home.
+However, if you get a handle on the process with this helpful, thorough guide, you'll be armed with all the knowledge you need to both foresee these problems and succeed with your project.

 10 Must Know Planning Considerations

 A home or building plan is the designer's prescription for the project, tailored to the specific needs of the client.
 For the benefit of the users or tenants, a conceptual plan is a visual depiction of intellectual ideas backed by mathematical calculations.
 The efficiency and effectiveness of a plan are how it is evaluated in accordance with the "Form Follows Functions" philosophy.

 The term "flow" is used to describe the relationship between different spaces, such as the kitchen and the dining room, which need to be close together because food service is a top priority.
 These locations are important to each other and should not be separated.

 There is just as much traffic inside a building as there is outside on the streets and highways.
 Nonetheless, no obstructions or unnecessary detours should impede the free flow of people inside the facility.